 RSV spreads easily, through airborne droplets that get in your eyes, nose or mouth.
 The virus also spreads through contact with hard surfaces such as toys and doorknobs.

 Take Precautions to Avoid Colds

 Symptoms of the common cold can be similar to COVID-19: sore throat, coughing, headaches and body aches.
-But Covid-19 can cause a wider range of symptoms and more serious complications.
+But COVID-19 can cause a wider range of symptoms and more serious complications.

-Dr. Roach-Armao’s advice to stay healthy this summer is same as during cold and cough season: Wash or sanitize your hands often; avoid touching your eyes, nose and mouth with unwashed hands and stay away from people who are coughing, sneezing or otherwise appear ill.
+Dr. Roach-Armao’s advice to stay healthy this summer and fall is same as during cold and cough season: Wash or sanitize your hands often; avoid touching your eyes, nose and mouth with unwashed hands and stay away from people who are coughing, sneezing or otherwise appear ill.

 Parents and caregivers of infants also are advised to clean and disinfect hard surfaces in the home and avoid crowded indoor areas with the baby.

 UH Rainbow Babies & Children’s Hospital has the region’s largest coordinated network of pediatric primary care providers, committed to delivering the very best care to children of all ages.
 Learn more about pediatric care at UH Rainbow or find a pediatric practice near you.